system-zero/system-zero/data/docs/la.md

-That means that it should be composed with established concepts, such as a familiar syntax, and very well defined semantics, instantly understood by any programmer, and easy to interpreted by many Languages, sometimes even without the need of an interpretation.
+That means that it should be composed with established concepts, such as a familiar syntax, and very well defined semantics, instantly understood by any programmer, and easy to interpreted by other Languages, sometimes even without the need of an interpretation.

-The idea is that you could write once one thing, that could be interpreted by many, the exact same code, having the same well defined results.Something like a Portable Syntax across Programming Languages.
+The general idea, that the exact same code, written in a nutreal way, can be interpreted by as many offers an implementation.

 There is a reference implementation, that should obey this basic abstraction.

-However, it still remains a language with an opinion, and its own prefered way to express, but this is out of scope.
+However, it still remains a language with an opinion, and its own prefered way to express, but this is out of the basic scope, so the two concepts (hopefully well defined) should be presented separately.

 The following is an early draft, but looks quite close to the final reference.